 Balancing the raging testosterone, Rebecca Ferguson (HERCULES 2014) as Ilsa, double-agenting for Solomon Lane, or maybe the annoying British – we’ll never know, not as long as our attention is diverted by that dress too long to walk in, and her cunnilingus-karate (that fighting style created for modern movie chicks that involves opening their supple thighs indecently and closing them around a man’s grateful head.
 Let me guess: a MAN created this style, right?
 Knife fight with big guy – cutting, slashing, falling, edging forward – Ow!
 Ah!
 Orgasm sounds!
 Ugh!
 You ripped my dress!
 Ehh! – as soon as she uses her thigh-kwon-do, it’s all over).

-By the way, if you’re here for the plane gag, that’s over and done in the cold opening – the little segment before the opening credits.
+By the way, if you’re here for the plane gag, that’s over and done in the cold open, before the opening credits.
 Unrelated to anything else in the film, purely for wow factor, an A400M airbus takes off with Mr. Cruise holding on to a closed side door, with nothing but a cable rig and Lafayette Ron Hubbard keeping him from harm.
 It’s interesting to note that all the posters for this movie feature a different stunt, because – Tom Cruise Tom Cruise.

 Pursuing Solomon Lane takes Ethan to Europe (we do love our tentpole budget), where he finds himself having to deter the assassination of a Euro president during an opera, Puccini’s Turandot.
 During the aria Nessun Dorma, he sees two assassins from each side of the room aiming at the president and must decide which one to shoot first – no matter who he chooses, the other will then surely kill the president.
 The person he finally decides to shoot – which derails the assassination – is an elegant solution.
 Coolest part about this sequence is that the classy Nessun Dorma would be woven into the soundtrack from now on.